hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 Confirmed that string building related to msgs for error reporting, which is pushed down the call chain eats a lot of runing time.
 Tested using branch 20221022IST1052_BruteForce....

+Modified the flow for logics to push any found errors up, and for the higher level caller to inturn show the same to user where required.
+Inturn as expect will also incur overhead in the normal path, bcas it takes its argument as a processed string, so updated the logic wrt few of the instructions, to explicitly check for ok or err and then push up or panic with error message only if situation is identified has a error.

+  Also in the process of avoiding {:?} debug trait based extracting of info wrt err situations wrt expect messaging, as debug trait incurs lot more overhead.

+  Also now runtime asm script file line number reporting on error, is enabled only in debug builds and not release build.

 ### TODO